 What Is the Fastest Way to Get From San Francisco to Las Vegas?

-Flying is by far the fastest way to get to Las Vegas from San Francisco with the shortest direct flights taking just 1 hour and 25 minutes.
+Flying is by far the fastest way to get to Las Vegas from San Francisco, with the shortest direct flights taking just 1 hour, 30 minutes.
 Compare this with the long hours you'd spend on the road and there is no competition.
 Generally, you can get a one-way ticket to Vegas for around $100 or less, but be careful not to book a route that requires a connection.
 This could add unnecessary hours of travel time to your trip.
-Airlines that fly direct flights between San Francisco and Las Vegas include: Frontier, Alaska, United, and Southwest.
+Airlines that fly direct flights between San Francisco and Las Vegas include Frontier, Alaska, United, and Southwest.
 Typically, Frontier and Southwest have the cheapest flights.

 How Long Does It Take to Drive?

 You have several options for a road trip from San Francisco to Las Vegas.
 The fastest route is 570 miles and takes about 9 hours with no stops.
 This route is the least likely to experience winter road closures, but there's not a lot to see along the way.
-From San Francisco, you'll drive eastward to take I-80 and I-580, and then go south on I-5.
-About halfway through the trip, you'll get onto Highway 46, 99, and 48, so you can get onto I-15 east, which will take you directly to Las Vegas.
+From San Francisco, you'll drive east to take I-80 and I-580, and then go south on I-5.
+About halfway through the trip, you'll get onto Highway 58 so you can get onto I-15 east, which will take you directly to Las Vegas.

 When Is the Best Time to Travel to Las Vegas?